-The existing outbound policy applies with the Route Server peering too - the newcomer has a prefix filter which only allows their prefixes out to the EBGP peer.

-Inbound policy, in the basic instance is quite simple: the newcomer creates a prefix-list that allows everything, but set up a prefix-limit on the EBGP session to 100% more than the number of routes the Route Server is advertising (which will clear once the peering has been brought up - or is available from the IX Looking Glass if available).
+Your existing outbound policy applies with the Route Server peering too - you have a prefix-list which only allows your prefixes out to the EBGP peer.
+Inbound policy, in the basic instance is quite simple: you set up a prefix-list that allows everything, but set up a prefix-limit on the EBGP session to 100% more than the number of routes the Route Server is advertising (which you will find out once you bring the peering up).
 This protects against any of the peers at the IXP accidentally announcing a large portion of the BGP table via the Route Server.
-Note that most IXPs will have this protection on their Route Server in any case, but it's a good idea/recommendation that the newcomer does this too.
+Note that most IXPs will have this protection on https://bgp4all.com/pfs/ Printed on 2025/08/23 15:10 their Route Server in any case, but it's a good idea/recommendation that you do this too.

-And then establishing the EBGP session is the same as for any private peer, as was shown earlier.
+And then establishing the EBGP session is the same as for any private peer, as we saw earlier.
 There is one point to note though.
-The Route Server will NOT insert its AS number into the AS path of the routes heard from the IX.
+The Route Server will NOT insert its AS number into the AS path of the routes you will hear from the IX.
 BGP implementations which conform with the standard require that the first AS in the path is the same as that of the peer AS - so this will cause an issue.
-This feature needs to be turned off.
+You need to turn this feature off.
 On Cisco, for example, the command is: